IbraDev256/IbraDev/README.md

 # IbraDev
 Hello;
-This is repository was built by Ibra.And its still in development any issue whatsapp me:+256755264184
+This repository was built by Ibra.And its still in development any issue whatsapp me:+256755264184